sakshigupta3796/image_segmentation/README.md

 </p>

 Groupings of similar SKU's is done combining the Threshold scores of multiple feature extraction algorithm.
-The formula to consider grouping is shwon below:
+The formula to consider grouping is shown below:

 * **Formula (based on testing of images on large sample)** :